 Last couple of times we discussed Facebook Groups from the admin perspective.
 In this article, I'll take care of the ones that just want to be members of a group.
 That is why here you'll find some Facebook Groups search and other recommendations, and the Best Facebook Groups to be in, depending on your domain.

 Joining a Facebook group can bring a lot of benefits.
-But the on of the most convenient one, in my opinion, is that you’d have many ideas, advice, and questions right in front of your nose.
-Searching for information on Google is still the quickest thing to do, but you don’t always find what you need.
-And you can’t ask Google if your idea about something is good (maybe in the future, but right now, nope).
-A forum is OK, but it’s not that quick in answers.
+But one of the most convenient one, in my opinion, is that you'd have many ideas, advice, and questions right in front of your nose.
+Searching for information on Google is still the quickest thing to do, but you don't always find what you need.
+And you can't ask Google if your idea about something is good (maybe in the future, but right now, nope).
+A forum is OK, but it's not that quick in answers.
 I would make an analogy: forums are for Facebook Groups just like emails are for Instant Messaging.

 People need quick answers.
 Time is the most expensive resource.

 So being a member of a Facebook group can help you connect with people that share the same interests as you, and you can ask for advice if you are not sure of something.

 There are so many types of Facebook Groups, I can't even think of them all.
 I made a list with a few, right in this article.
 For now, we'll just stick to the social learning kind of groups.